Read all about the BEST ways to get from Chiang Mai to Pai.

 Best Budget Backpacker: Chilling Hill Guesthouse

-At around £5 a night for a private room here the Chilling Hill Guesthouse offers great accommodation on a backpacker budget.
-Set in gardens each room is in a modern Thai style cottage with its own balcony.
-Including a free basic breakfast and only being a 15 min walk from town it’s an incredible place for the price! if you’re a backpacker wondering where to stay in Pai then this place is a great option.
+At around £5 a night for a private room here the Chilling Hill Guesthouse offers great accommodation on a backpacker budget. it’s also only a 15 min walk from town.

-The The Countryside Pai is a collection of purpose built rustic Thai cottages surrounded by rice fields and mountains, exactly what Pai is supposed to be about!
-Here for a small price you can indulge in the true Pai experience with a pool, roof terrace on each cottage and on on sight restaurant also.
+The Countryside Pai is a collection of purpose-built rustic Thai cottages surrounded by rice fields and mountains.
+Here you can indulge in the true Pai experience.

 Best Reasonably Priced Treat Option: Pai Village Boutique Resort

-Situated in an ideal location along the river but within walking distance to the town centre of Pai this tropical paradise is the idea place to base yourself after the trek up here.
-The traditional Thai style cottages with modern facilities provide the ultimate place to relax.
-The resort also includes a pool, wellness centre, Restaurant, gardens and a bar.
+Situated in an ideal location along the river but within walking distance to the town centre of Pai this tropical paradise is the ideal place to base yourself.

 How To Get From Chiang Mai to Pai: Other Methods Of Transport